Absence and Leaves for Personal Medical, Family Medical, Parenting, and Family Military Servicemember Reasons Under the Family and Medical Leave Act

 - The supervisor is to work with the employee to determine whether the leave must be taken in continuous days or on an intermittent basis or reduced leave schedule to reduce the work day or work week.
 The supervisor is responsible for insuring that every effort is made to accommodate an interrupted work schedule.
 Intermittent leave time must be tracked (usually in hours) both by the department and in People Soft (HCM).

 - The supervisor then determines whether the leave time is paid or unpaid.
 The allowance for paid time during the personal medical leave is shown in Policies IV-9 and IV-10.
 If the employee does not have a sick day balance, he/she is not denied the leave but will have to take all unused vacation days and commence an unpaid leave for as long as medically certified.
-Employees on Non-FMLA parenting or family medical leave have the option of using up to 8 sick days and must use all unused vacation days prior to commencing an unpaid leave.
+Employees have the option of using up to 12 sick days annually for an approved family medical leave or family military service member leave under the Family and Medical Leave Act (minus any sick days they may have taken for bereavement, parenting for foster care or family illness not covered by FMLA leave).
+Employeesmust use all unused vacation days prior to commencing an unpaid leave.
 See Paid Parental Leave policy IV-14 for paid time allowances for FMLA parenting leaves.
 Supervisors are required to track and adequately document an employee's leave in People Soft (HCM).
 Time taken will be deducted from the employee's sick day balance and vacation day balance as recorded by the supervisor.

 - The employee is to provide documentation required by the Employee Relations Office to support all personal medical, family medical, and parenting leaves, and family military servicemember leave requests due to serious illness or injury, and the anticipated length of the leave.
 For parenting leaves, proof of childbirth or placement of child is required.
 For family military servicemember exigencies, documentation from the United States government for the family member with the details of the call to active duty is required.
 Employee Relations will provide a determination as to whether the leave is FMLA-qualifying within five (5) business days of receipt of sufficient information and/or medical certification, absent extenuating circumstances.